judithneve/HyperparameterTuning/README.md

 ├── Study 1

+    ├── Data - folder containing simulated data

+        ├── betas.RData - contains the regression coefficients as computed by chunks 1-5 of Study1_pilot.Rmd (approx. 3 hours' runtime) - NOTE: the beta-generating functions have changed so this is no longer up-to-date.
+Use the GenerateBetas.R file from Dec.
+2, 2022 to correctly reproduce this file.

+        ├── pilot2.RData - contains the R environment obtained by running Study1_pilot.Rmd (approx. 19 hours' runtime) - NOTE: chunks 4 and 5 can be skipped to reduce to 16 hours.

+        ├── scenarios.RData - contains the full information on scenarios (following sample size calculations) as computed by chunks 1-4 of Study1_pilot.Rmd (approx. 10 minutes' runtime) - NOTE: the beta-generating functions have changed so this is no longer up-to-date.
+Use the GenerateBetas.R file from Dec.
+2, 2022 to correctly reproduce this file.

+    ├── Protocol_presentation.pdf - rendered version of a presentation given at the Julius Centrum's method meeting on Nov.
+14, 2022

 ├── .gitignore - defines files that do not need tracking

 ├── Thesis.Rproj - project that contains all files